WithSecureLabs/datamate/README.md

 Datamate is a tool for security analysts to help performing data exfiltration analysis on large NetFlow/firewall data quickly and locally, without having to deploy complex infrastructure.

+The work on Datamate was supported by CC-DRIVER, a project funded by the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No. 883543.

 ## Main features

 ### Data conversion